 Wildlife, Game Drives and Sundowners

 We all were keen to spot a leopard as Joey said that he sees them at least once a week in the area.
-However, we were more than happy to settle for a pair of male lions resting under the full moon, a hunting lioness, a rare Pel’s Fishing Owl watching the river, and my personal favorites: a smattering of small mammals that I rarely get a chance to see including large-spotted genets, a civet, lesser and greater bushbabies, and even several four-toed elephant shrews!
+However, we were more than happy to settle for a pair of male lions resting under the full moon, a hunting lioness (a member of one resident prides of lion), a rare Pel’s Fishing Owl watching the river, and my personal favorites: a smattering of small mammals that I rarely get a chance to see including large-spotted genets, a civet, lesser and greater bushbabies, and even several four-toed elephant shrews!

 Northern Kruger does not generally have the high concentrations of wildlife that are found in the southern end, but with a little more work you can certainly see nearly all of your dream African animals.
+This is an area that specially delights birders.
+There are over 450 bird species in Kruger and the north is very productive.
 And if you like to feel a sense of solitude in the wilderness, heading to the top of Kruger may well be worth your trek.

 Another wildlife surprise was readily visible right on the Outpost grounds.
 There is a colony of Bush Hyrax living in the trees along the boardwalk and you can see them each day scampering around and sunning on the rocks just meters away.
 Though I had seen Rock Hyrax in many places around southern Africa, this was my first time ever seeing the Bush Hyrax species, and watching them climb nimbly through the branches was a real treat.

 And our grand finale, as we were driving away from the Outpost, we spotted no less than four different flap-necked chameleons making there way across the driveway.
 Drive slowly and keep your eyes peeled!

 A True Community Lodge